pjaos/mlx90640/README.md

 ### API

-This driver attempts to provide a simple interface to the IR device via the I2C interface.
+This driver provides a simple interface to the IR device via the I2C interface.
 After initialisation of the device the getMLX90640FramePtr() function can be called.
 This returns a pointer to 768 (32x24) float values.
 Each value contains the temperature in degrees Celsius.